-While there are seemingly endless YouTube videos available (Khan academy, etc), they usually have a U.S. or U.K-centered focus (terms and examples used).
+While there are seemingly endless YouTube videos availabe (Khan academy, etc), they usually have a U.S. or U.K-centered focus (terms and examples used).
 I find the Maths videos/screencasts to provide a tighter match with the course notes.
-There have been topics where I have used some of the YouTube videos (i.e. Algebra), but these were to elaborate on specific sub-topics (1st year, CNM).
+There have been topics where I have used some of the YouTube videos (i.e. Algebra), but these were to elaborate on specific sub-topics(I^{st} year, CNM student).

-Thus, having instructor-developed screencasts benefits the students as it saves them the time and trouble of having to scour the Internet for video-based learning resources, which might turn out to be irrelevant or not useful at all.
-Maths videos such as those provided on the Khan Academy website, for example, athough generally useful for Maths learning, are bound to contain variations in their system of explanations and problem solving approaches:
+Thus, having instructor-developed screencasts is a great advantage for students as it definitely saves them the time and trouble of having to scour the Internet for video-based learning resources which might not turn out to be relevant or useful at all.
+Maths videos such as those provided on the Khan Academy website, for example, athough generally useful for Maths learning are bound to contain variations in their system of explanations and problem solving approaches:

-Having the lecturer create them also means that you're shown the method on how to solve a problem just as you have seen in the classroom, as opposed to watching an external video where another lecturer might have a slight variation on how to solve certain Math problems (1st year, CNM).
+Having the lecturer create them also means that you're shown the method on how to solve a problem just as you have seen in the classroom, as opposed to watching an external video where another lecturer might have a slight variation on how to solve certain Math problems (1^{st} year, CNM student).

-Students appreciated the value of the screencasts as they covered the exact topics they were learning in the Maths modules, hence making the video contents closely matched with and directly relevant to their learning needs.
+Students appreciated the value of the screencasts as they covered the exact topics they were learning in the Maths modules, hence making the video contents closely matched with and directly relevant to their Maths learning needs.